It’s a scientifically proven fact that a wax cotton motorcycle jacket makes you look at least twice as cool as you would wearing a leather jacket.

 At under £200, this quality wax cotton jacket is a great buy.
 Featuring renowned Halley Stevenson waxed cotton outer, a thermal-quilted removable liner, CE armour in the elbows and shoulders, internal and external pockets with waterproof zips.
 It’s a quality everyday motorcycle jacket but with a stylish wax-cotton vintage look.

-At £550, there’s no denying this Belstaff jacket is expensive but it’s made with quality materials and from the same brand that McQueen himself wore.
+At £300, this Belstaff jacket isn’t as pricey as you might think.
+Constructed using quality materials and from the same brand that McQueen himself wore.
 Made from heavy-duty soy-waxed cotton, it features removable D3O shoulder and elbow armour, a Miporex waterproof membrane, four stormproof outer pockets.
 It already looks vintage but it’s the sort of jacket that will get better with age.

 There’s a great selection of waxed cotton biker jackets out there for you ladies.
 No longer do you have to order a men’s or unisex version in a smaller size – these have been designed and cut with ladies proportions.

-Coming in at under £200 this vintage-look waxed cotton jacket by Spada is really good value for money.
+Coming in at under £300 this vintage-look waxed cotton jacket by Merlin is really good value for money.
 Waterproof and featuring a tartan-patterned thermal liner, waist adjusters, a removable fur collar, CE-approved armour in the shoulders and elbows and vintage-look brass buckets and poppers.
-Top quality protection with ’60s style.
+Top-quality protection with ’60s style.

 How do you clean a wax cotton jacket?

 Regular cleaning is a good idea as it prevents dirt from turning into a stain.
 Sponge wipe the surface with cold water and leave to dry for 24 hours.
 You don’t need to use any chemicals and you definitely shouldn’t wash it in a washing machine or tumble dry it.